Skip to main content

 Foods that Inhibit Glycation

-On the other hand, certain foods have been found to possess anti-glycation properties and can help inhibit the formation of AGEs.
+On the other hand, certain foods have been found to possess anti-glycation properties2 and can help inhibit the formation of AGEs.
 Antioxidant-rich foods, such as fruits and vegetables, are known to counteract the oxidative stress induced by glycation.
 These foods are packed with vitamins, minerals, and phytochemicals that help neutralize free radicals and reduce the formation of AGEs.

 For example, berries, citrus fruits, and leafy greens are excellent sources of antioxidants that can protect against glycation.
 These foods also provide fiber, which helps regulate blood sugar levels and prevent spikes that can lead to increased glycation.
 In addition to fruits and vegetables, foods rich in polyphenols have been shown to inhibit the formation of AGEs.
 Polyphenols are plant compounds found in various foods, including green tea and dark chocolate.